thisisarchimedes/Groot/TestList.md

 ## Rules Engine / Factory
 [X] Create rule from dummy rule object
-[X] Load rules from rule JSON and iterate on them, invoke each one [] Collect all tx from executed rule and put them in a queue
+[X] Load rules from rule JSON and iterate on them, invoke each one [] Add "group" to each rule and assign instance with a group number, make sure it only run rules under it's group [] Collect all tx from executed rule and put them in a queue [] Push transactions to queue to deliver to broadcaster (urgent first)

 - Do dummy rule (that create NewRelic log line) and then do end-to-end deploy with Kubernetes